 As the present value of the defined benefit scheme liabilities at the reporting date is less than the fair value of plan assets at that date, the scheme has a notional surplus.
 As management do not consider that the Trust will be able to recover this surplus either through reduced contributions in the future or through refunds from the plan, the surplus has not been recognised in these financial statements in line with paragraph 28.22 of FRS102.

 Local Government Pension Scheme (continued)

-The actual return on scheme assets was a gain of £103,000 (2021: £1,061,000 gain).
+The actual return on scheme assets was a loss of £404,000 (2022: £103,000 gain).

 Amounts recognised in the Statement of Financial Activities